nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-platform-user-registration/how-to-contribute-a-new-user-registration-request-document-type.md

 ## Pre requisites

-You have already defined a new user registration document type as described in&nbsp;[How to Define a Document Type]({{page page='how-to-define-a-document-type'}})&nbsp;with the following items and values:
+You have already defined a new user registration document type as described in&nbsp;[HOWTO: Define a Document Type]({{page page='how-to-define-a-document-type'}})&nbsp;with the following items and values:

 *   A new schema `custom-userinfo` that must have at least the following attributes: